Addpixel/KirbyComments/README.md

 (**optional**, defaults to `128`) Maximum allowed number of characters in the field.

-#### `validate : Closure ($value : string, $page : Page) : string`
+#### `validate : Closure ($value : string, $page : Page) : bool`

 (**optional**, defaults to `null`) Validates the value of a field of this type.
 This closure receives the field’s value as its first argument.
-Returns `true` for valid values, throws exceptions with a code in the range of 400-499 for known validation errors and returns `false` for unknown validation errors.
+Returns `true` for valid values, throws exceptions with a code in the range of 400–499 for known validation errors and returns `false` for unknown validation errors.
 Note that this closure is called after Kirby Comments’s validation (which checks `required` and `max-length`).

 If `null`, a return value of `true` is assumed.